 - In an instant pot, add your noodles and water.
 Place the lid on and seal.

-- Set to a custom pressure cook time of 5 minutes (note that it will also take 5-7 minutes to come to pressure before cooking times begins).
+- Set to a custom pressure cook time of 5 minutes (note that it will also take 5-7 minutes to come to pressure before cooking times begin).

-- As soon as the 5-minute cooking time is up, manually release the steam.
+- When the 5-minute cooking time is up, manually release the steam.
 You want to do this right away and not wait so that the noodles don't overcook.

 - Remove the lid and add cream cheese, butter, salt, and pepper.
 Gently stir to start melting.